Brandon-Johns/monash-thesis-template-latex-reworked/readme.md

 7. Compile `response1.tex`

 Return to step 3 as required, but be sure to follow through all subsequent steps to 3-7 to regenerate everything.

+`Thesis_diff.tex` is a stand-alone document which can also be compiled and provided to the examiners.

+Not that latexdiff is not perfect, and it defaults to skipping markup in environments and commands that it does not know.
+You can register more commands in `RevisionScripts\GenerateDiff.ps1`, using the `$DiffOptions` variable.
+This will require some trial and error.

+## License
+The original thesis class and template was created by Steve R. Gunn, and has since been modified by many.
+While no specific license was provided with the received files, the latest version [1](https://www.sunilpatel.co.uk/other-stuff/thesis-template/), [2](https://www.latextemplates.com/template/masters-doctoral-thesis) is distributed under the [Creative Commons CC BY-NC-SA 3.0 license](https://creativecommons.org/licenses/by-nc-sa/3.0/).
+Interpret this as you will...

+The responding to examiner comments class and template are based off [the work of Martin Schrön](https://github.com/mschroen/review_response_letter/blob/master/templates/preamble.tex), and are distributed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

+The powershell scripts are distributed under the [BSD-3-Clause License](https://opensource.org/license/bsd-3-clause/).
+Copyright (c) 2023 Brandon Johns.

+The Monash University logo and ORCIDiD icon are subject to the restrictions applied by the respective organisations.

 ## Source Code